maul-esel/personal-website/teaching.markdown

   In this lecture, we develop the syntax and formal semantics of a simple imperative programming language.
   We use this language to introduce students to a variety of different approaches to program verification, from Hoare logic, over predicate transformers and symbolic execution, all the way to CEGAR-based verification algorithms such as predicate abstraction and trace abstraction.

-  _In the current semester (summer semester 2024), I am the lecturer for this course._

 * <span class="lecture-title">**Theoretical Computer Science** (dt: Theoretische Informatik)</span>
   <a class="year-tag" href="https://swt.informatik.uni-freiburg.de/teaching/SS2023/info3">SS23</a>